-In 2023, Cyclones Hale and Gabrielle caused significant damage to Tairāwhiti’s land, infrastructure, economy and community.
+In 2023, Cyclones Hale and Gabrielle caused major damage to Tairāwhiti’s land, infrastructure, economy and community.
+Our recovery is underway, with lots of work happening across the region.

 Future of severely affected land

-FOSAL - Category 2 and 3 flood and landslide-affected properties
+FOSAL - Category 2 and 3 property info

 Community-led plans